-- A weight-distributing hitch system is required for QX vehicles if you plan to tow trailers with a maximum weight over 5,000 lbs. - You can tow a trailer with a lower rating than the hitch.
+- A weight-distributing hitch system is recommended for QX56 vehicles if you plan to tow trailers with a maximum weight over 5,000 lbs. - You can tow a trailer with a lower rating than the hitch.
 For example, a Class IV hitch can tow a Class II trailer.